0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-go.md

 ## Production set up

-1. Ensure only one instance of Agglayer is running at a time.
+1. Ensure only one instance of AggLayer is running at a time.
 2. Use a containerized setup, or OS level service manager/monitoring system, for automatic restarts in the case of failures.

 ### Prerequisites